aalekseenkov/ansible-playbooks/README.md

 Ansible Playbooks
 -----------------

-This repository contains playbooks for configuring systems, deploying software, and orchestrating more advanced IT tasks.
+This repository contains playbooks for configuring systems and deploying software.